a weblog of wordplay

 Leave a comment on LOGOLOG about the article: Word Dice

-six thousand, five hundred and eighty-eight
+one thousand, nine hundred and eighty-nine

 times since it was begun.